 But first, here’s what we’ve been up to most recently:

 - Expanding our Front Range Pika Project citizen science opportunity.
 In 2018, we were able to expand the project to cover Rocky Mountain National Park and the White River National Forest!
 We were able to survey 86 sites and train more than 80 volunteers who did 1,115 hours of field work.
 This year, we’ve had over 300 people sign up to volunteer so far!
 To help fund this work, we are currently offering pika adoptions!
 Adoptees get an adorable plush pika (filled with environmentally-friendly recycled plastic) and an adoption e-certificate.

 - Protecting Wolf Creek Pass.
 We are up against the unlimited resources of Texas billionaire Red McCombs in the battle to protect Wolf Creek Pass from the “village.”
 But Red McCombs is up against our team of dedicated staff and tenacious supporters who submitted hundreds of objections to the Village at Wolf Creek Road Access Project in 2018.
 The federal court ruled in our favor for our merits case, upheld a challenge to that ruling, and dismissed an appeal to that ruling!
 While we were fighting that battle in court, the Leavell-McCombs Joint Venture sent a letter to the Forest Service demanding road access to build their Village anyway.
 Our supporters submitted hundreds of objections to the project to the Forest Service, which were quickly rejected but remain part of the public record.
-Last month, the Rio Grande National Forest Supervisor Dan Dallas signed a Final Record of Decision that could result in an easement to facilitate construction of the massive “Village.”
+In February, the Rio Grande National Forest Supervisor Dan Dallas signed a Final Record of Decision that could result in an easement to facilitate construction of the massive “Village.”
 We will continue to fight this unnecessary development.